sudarshan972003/AcademyTrack/README.md

 - **Location and Weather Information**: Displays the current location and temperature for the logged-in user.
 - **Motivational Quote**: Displays a Motivational Quote fetched from a custom API built using REST Framework.

+## Description

+This project consist of a simple client and server where:
+- The server hosts a custom API built using REST Framework that returns a motivativational quote.
+- The AcademyTrack ( Student Management System ) which is the client displays a random motivativational quote in its Home Page by making a request to the server's API.

 ### Installation for this project :
 ```
 pip install django